 Impact on blood sugar levels

-A ketogenic diet helps some people with type 2 diabetes because it allows the body to maintain glucose levels at a low but healthy level.
+A ketogenic diet may help some people with type 2 diabetes because it allows the body to maintain glucose levels at a low but healthy level.

-Impact on need for medication
+Impact on medication

 Hypoglycemia occurs when blood sugar levels fall to 70 milligrams per deciliter (mg/dL) or less.